Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 Pan African Travel Medicine Congress, SASTM, 12 - 15 September 2018, Cape Town, South Africa.
 The SASTM’s Mission is to guide the profession in all aspects relating to the practice of travel medicine, liaise with the travel industry, consult with relevant authorities, advise the public and collaborate nationally and internationally on all aspects relating to Travel Medicine.

 International Society of Travel Medicine International Conference on Migration, 1-3 October 2018, Rome, Italy.
 International migration is a global phenomenon that is growing in scope, complexity and impact.
-Human migration is now at an all-time high, accounting for 240 million persons and is shaping world events and fuelling political and public debates.
+Human migration is now at an all-time high, accounting for 240 million persons and is shaping world events and fueling political and public debates.
 People have been migrating since the beginning of human history to escape natural catastrophes, wars and dictatorships or to seek out a better life for themselves and their families.
 The objective of this meeting is to provide an international forum to discuss scientific evidence on migration health that covers a broad range of issues including clinical needs (infectious diseases, non-communicable diseases, women health issues, mental health) and the required public health and humanitarian response.